arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ...
 ```

-The `ip(192, 168, 1, 1)` is the designated IP address for Modbus TCP Client (Master) Opta™.
+The `ip(192, 168, 1, 1)` is the IP address assigned to Modbus TCP Client (Master) Opta™.
 The Internet Protocol properties can be changed to your preference.
 It is important to have the `subnet` defined to your computer's subnet to have the Opta™ devices work in the same network.

 The client Opta™ in this tutorial's example will use status LEDs and relays.
 The status LEDs need to be defined with variables of your choice.
 For this example, it uses `LED1` to `LED4` designations for corresponding status LEDs.

 To use `relay_1` and `LED1` variables for the relay and status LED 1, these variables are defined under the `Local IO Mapping` tab found within `Relay Outputs` and `LED Outputs`.
 Otherwise, the program compilation will result in an error because it cannot find its designations.

 The following image shows how it should look within the PLC IDE interface: